supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

             TZ: Asia/Tokyo
 ```

-First, I set `depends_on` to `posgresql` to redmine stacks will wait for the posgresql service to start before start.
+First, I set `depends_on` so `posgresql` to redmine stack will wait for the posgresql service to start before start.
 It' perfect because we need the database to use Redmine.
 If you set a different name for the service associate to Posgresql, don't forget to change here too.

-I choosed the Official Docker Hub Redmine image to version 5.0.5 with bookworm install so I can access to more fonctionnality if I want to access to the container.
-This image is really good because it install Ruby, Ruby on Rails, Redmine and even run the `rails server` command so when we launch the container, we can access direclty to the homepage.
+I chose the Official Docker Hub Redmine image to version 5.0.5 with bookworm install so I can access to more functionality if I want to access to the container.
+This image is really good because it install Ruby, Ruby on Rails, Redmine and even run the `rails server` command so when we launch the container, we can access directly to the homepage.
 If you need a more recent image, you can try but it may not work.

 I set the container name to `redmine`.

 I set the port `8080` to access using `http://localhost:8080`.
-We can't use port 80 because pgadmin already use it.
+We can't use port 80 because pgadmin already using it.

-I set the differents volumes so we can access easilty to some folders from the host and keep data just in case.
+I set different volumes so we can access easily to some folders from the host and keep data just in case.

 I set `restart:always` so Docker can restart the container is we have issue.

-I set the differents environment settings:
+I set the different environment settings:

 `REDMINE_DB_POSTGRES: postgres` I tell to Redmine I want to use posgres as database management system.